GideonBrimleaf/GideonBrimleaf.github.io/_posts/2020-12-15-kotlin-interface-companion-objects.md

 <img src="/assets/images/wrestler-class-diagram.png" class="img-fluid" alt="class diagram for wrestlers">
 </pre>

-However real-life as always is a bit messy.
+However real-life as always is a bit messier than simple inheritance can capture.
 We can see our hardcore wrestler can body slam like a striker while also jumping off ropes (just on to some tacks).
-Interfaces allow us to make sure our hardcore wrestler can be considered of those types for those moves without polluting our other wrestling types.
+Interfaces allow us to make sure our hardcore wrestler can be considered of those types for those moves without polluting our other wrestlers with moves they can't do.

 <pre class="shadowy">
 <img src="/assets/images/wrestler-class-diagram-with-interfaces.png" class="img-fluid" alt="class diagram for wrestlers with interfaces">